mcsmcs/911EnableAPIModule/README.md

 A node module for the 911 Enable SOAP API V2

+To use this module you will need to contact 911 Enable's Support team for API credentials and documentation.

-To use require the module and provide the API details.
-For help tracking down this information contact 911Enable Support:
+To use require the module and provide the API details:

 	var e911 = require('./e911SOAP')({

-		wsdl         : path.join(__dirname, _private.wsdlFile),	// path to wsdl file
+		wsdl         : path.join(__dirname, wsdlFile),	// path to wsdl file
 		endpoint     : httpEndpoint,					// api endpoint
 		httpUsername : httpUsername,
 		httpPassword : httpPassword,
 		username     : username,